Far-Beyond-Dev/Horizon/README.md

 ### Binary Release

-Download pre-built binaries from [GitHub Releases](https://github.com/Stars-Beyond/Horizon-Community-Edition/releases).
+Build from source using the instructions above.

 ### Building from Source